chromium/chromium/docs/security/faq.md

 <a name="TOC-Why-aren-t-compromised-infected-machines-in-Chrome-s-threat-model-"></a>
 ## Why aren't compromised/infected machines in Chrome's threat model?

-This is essentially the same situation as with physically-local attacks.
+Although the attacker may now be remote, the consequences are essentially the same as with physically-local attacks.
 The attacker's code, when it runs as your user account on your machine, can do anything you can do.
 (See also [Microsoft's Ten Immutable Laws Of Security](https://web.archive.org/web/20160311224620/https://technet.microsoft.com/en-us/library/hh278941.aspx).)

+Other cases covered by this section include leaving a debugger port open to the world, remote shells, and so forth.

 <a name="TOC-What-about-unmasking-of-passwords-with-the-developer-tools-"></a>
 ## What about unmasking of passwords with the developer tools?